ToolVS

 Does Pilot use QuickBooks under the hood?

 Yes — Pilot uses QuickBooks Online as its underlying accounting platform.
-This is actually a feature, not a limitation — your data lives in QuickBooks, which means you can access your books directly, share access with investors or CPAs, and if you ever leave Pilot, your QuickBooks data is portable.
-This is different from Bench, which uses a proprietary platform.
-Pilot essentially provides expert bookkeeping services on top of the QuickBooks infrastructure you already get access to.
+Your data lives in QuickBooks, which means you can access your books directly, share access with investors, and if you ever leave Pilot, your data is fully portable.

 Is QuickBooks good for startups?

-QuickBooks works for startups, especially in the early bootstrapped stage.
-However, investor-backed startups often need GAAP-compliant financials, deferred revenue tracking, stock option accounting, and burn rate analysis that requires accounting expertise beyond typical QuickBooks usage.
-Many funded startups start with QuickBooks and a freelance bookkeeper, then upgrade to services like Pilot or Kruze Consulting as they grow and financial complexity increases.
-For pre-revenue or very early stage, QuickBooks Simple Start ($35/month) is plenty.
+QuickBooks works for early-stage startups, especially bootstrapped ones.
+However, investor-backed startups often need GAAP-compliant financials, deferred revenue tracking, and burn rate analysis that requires expertise beyond typical QuickBooks usage.
+Many funded startups start with QuickBooks then upgrade to Pilot as complexity increases.

 Editor's Take